Miroslav Krišan: Mayor of Kovačica

-In 2000, the Democratic Party joined the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS), a broad and ideologically diverse coalition of parties opposed to Slobodan Milošević's administration.
+In 2000, the Democratic Party joined the Democratic Opposition of Serbia (DOS), a broad and ideologically diverse coalition of parties opposed to Slobodan Milošević's administration.
 DOS candidate Vojislav Koštunica defeated Milošević in the 2000 Yugoslavian presidential election, a watershed moment in Serbian and Yugoslavian politics.
 The DOS won a landslide majority in Kovačica in the concurrent 2000 Serbian local elections, and Krišan was chosen afterward as mayor.
 He oversaw the privatization of several local industries in his first term, and in 2002 he presided over the municipality's two-hundredth anniversary.

-Serbia introduced the direct election of mayors in the 2004 local elections, and Kriśan was re-elected in Kovačica.
-This system was discarded after a single term; Krišan led the Democratic Party to victories in the 2008 and 2012 local elections and was confirmed for new terms as mayor both times.
-He was arrested in October 2013 on suspicion of corruption involving overpayments for local road construction.
+Serbia introduced the direct election of mayors for the 2004 local elections, and Krišan was re-elected in Kovačica.
+Direct election was discarded after a single term; Krišan led the Democratic Party to victories in the 2008 and 2012 local elections, and on both occasions he was confirmed for a new term as mayor by the elected delegates.
+He announced his resignation in late 2011, after the construction of a facility for recycling, processing, and storage of hazardous waste was defeated in a referendum vote and local citizens staged protests against the project.
+His resignation notice was not final, and he withdrew it a month later.

+Krišan was arrested in October 2013 on suspicion of corruption involving overpayments for local road construction.
 He denied the charge, saying that it was politically motivated.
 He was acquitted in 2018, by which time he had already left the mayor's office.

-Krišan was replaced as mayor in October 2015, when the Serbian Progressive Party (Srpska napredna stranka, SNS) formed a new coalition in the municipality.
-He again led the DS list in the 2016 local elections and was re-elected when the list won nine mandates.
-The SNS won a majority victory, and he served in opposition.
-The DS boycotted the 2020 local elections, and he was not a candidate in that cycle.
+The Serbian Progressive Party (SNS) formed a new governing coalition in the municipality in October 2015, and Krišan's term as mayor came to an end.
+He led the DS list in Kovačica for the 2016 local elections and was re-elected when the list won nine out of twenty-nine mandates.
+The SNS won a majority victory, and he served in opposition in his last assembly term.
+He was not a candidate in the 2020 local elections, which were boycotted by the DS.